icinganalysis/icinganalysis.github.io/content/The Historical Selected Bibliography of NACA-NASA Icing Publications.md

 - Propeller Ice Protection

     - Darsow, John F., and Selna, James: A Flight Investigation of the Thermal Performance of an Air-Heated Propeller.
 NACA-TN-1178, 1947.
-    - Lewis, James P., and Stevens, Howard C., Jr.: Icing and De-Icing of a Propeller with Internal Blade Heaters.
+    - Lewis, James P., and Stevens, Howard C., Jr.: Icing and De-Icing of a Propeller with Internal Electric Blade Heaters.
 NACA-TN-1691, 1948.
     - Lewis, James P.: De-Icing Effectiveness of External Electric Heaters for Propeller Blades.
 NACA-TN-1520, 1948.
     - Perkins, Porter J., and Millenson, M. B.: An Electric Meter Suitable for Flight Investigation of Propellers.
 NACA-RM-E9C17, 1949.
     - Mulholland, Donald R., and Perkins, Porter J.: Investigation of Effectiveness of Air-Heating a Hollow Steel Propeller for Protection against Icing, I - Unpartitioned Blades.
 NACA-TN-1586, 1948.